 September 17, 2019 - December 12th, 2019.

 Opening Reception: September 26, 2019 5 - 7 PM

-I experience the distortion of perspective called macroscopia and microscopia and depict them in my work to give my audience the fascinating experience of these dissociating neurological effects without the pain.
-I work with white and black gesso, using the black of the canvas to be the darkness and shadow, and add the light in a swirling, patterning effect that mimics the aura I see all the time.
+I experience the distortion of perspective called macroscopia and microscopia.
+I depict them in my work to give the viewer the pain-free sight of these dissociating neurological effects.
+I work with black gesso, using the matte color of the primed canvas to be the darkness and shadow, and add the light in a swirling, patterning effect that mimics the aura I see all the time.